How to Use the Flash IDE as a Level Editor

 Not only does this allow shorter loops, and remove the need to cast elements of an array every time, it also lets us remove an object from the stage without destroying our means of access to it.

 Getting the objects into the arrays is really simple.
-At the start of the level, we just call a function createLevelFromMovieClip() that works like this:
+At the start of the level, we just call a function createLevelFromMovieClip()

 public function createLevelFromMovieClip( p_level:MovieClip ):void